Koseng/RaspiAsUSBStickWithCloudSync/doc/dropbox.md

 ![Create app](img/createapp.png)

+> [!NOTE]
-For accessing the dropbox account from RaspiAsUSBStickWithCloudSync three configuration settings are necessary:
+> For accessing the dropbox account from RaspiAsUSBStickWithCloudSync three configuration settings are necessary:
-- APP_KEY
+> - APP_KEY
-- APP_SECRET
+> - APP_SECRET
-- REFRESH_TOKEN
+> - REFRESH_TOKEN
+>

-Copy the APP_KEY and APP_SECRET from the app Settings page for later usage.
+> Copy the APP_KEY and APP_SECRET from the app Settings page for later usage.

 On the Permissions page set the Files and Folder permissions and press Submit.